Definition page

 What referral software actually does

-- Hosted referral pages and shareable referral links
+- Hosted referral pages, shareable referral links, QR codes, and referral codes

 - Lead capture or signup journeys tied back to the original referrer